hydrodynamicstability/statquotes/README.md

   - Robert Gentleman

-## Statisticians, Physicisists, and Social Science
+## Statisticians, Physicists, and Social Science

 - "The best thing about being a statistician is that you get to play in everyone's backyard."